nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/server-start-and-stop/nuxeoctl-and-control-panel-usage.md

 </td><td colspan="1">

-Install all the available hotfixes for the current platform (requires a registered instance).
+Install all the available hotfixes for the current platform, but do not upgrade already installed hotfixes versions.
+For the latter, please use `mp-upgrade` (to upgrade everything) or `mp-install` with the desired version (to install a specific package) instead. (requires a registered instance).

 </td></tr><tr><td colspan="1">